Honours Bachelor of Business Administration (Management and Leadership)

 The graduate has reliably demonstrated the ability to:

-- apply current theory and practice about leadership in a variety of settings;
+- apply current leadership and management theories and practices across a variety of settings;

-- acquire, analyze, evaluate and use data to improve organizational performance and management decision-making;
+- acquire, analyze, evaluate and use primary and secondary data to improve organizational performance and management decision-making;

-- evaluate marketing strategies and assess their impact on achievement of organizational goals;
+- evaluate market conditions and develop appropriate marketing plans and strategies to support the achievement of organizational goals;

-- judge and adjust human resources strategies to respond to current and future labour market conditions;
+- assess and adjust human resources strategies to respond to current and future market conditions;

-- differentiate and practice appropriate professional behaviour related to ethical and legal codes of conduct;
+- model, coach and lead others on appropriate professional behaviour related to ethical, cultural and legal codes of conduct;

 Practical Experience